 The gród was a simple, circular fortification that consisted of an earthen rampart with wooden walls, a fortified gate, and sometimes a moat.
 Something like this:

-The bergfried was a tower, used as lookouts and later as residences.
-Before the 13th century they were mostly made of wood.
+The bergfried was a tower, used as a lookout and later as residences.
+Before the 13th century, they were mostly made of wood.
 Entrances to bergfrieds were found on the first floor instead of the ground floor.
 The reason?
 Bergfrieds and keeps tended to serve as the last point of defence and having it a floor higher made it more difficult for the enemy to take it.

 The motte and bailey consisted of a wooden tower standing upon a man-made mound, also known as a motte.
 The motte was located within a courtyard known as a bailey, which itself was encircled by a fence of wooden stakes (also known as a palisade), with a fortified gate.
 It was a popular fortification with the Vikings.
 In the image below, the bailey is the lower level, the motte the upper.

 Motte and bailey

 Towers played an integral role in the defence of a fortification.
 When constructed as part of the wall, they jutted forward to allow for flanking fire.
 They were also constructed separately.
 In the early years they were made from wood, later, stone.